networknt/light-doc/content/tutorial/rest/swagger/petstore/environment.md

 ```

 Now, we have the environment and light-codegen ready.
 The next step, we will generate the
-project with the OpenAPI specification.
+project with the Swagger 2.0 specification.